close

 Traveling to Leuven by train

 Cycling isn't your thing?
-The train is an alternative way to get to Leuven while minimizing your ecological footprint, and the station is only 15 minutes from the Grand Place.
+The train is an alternative way to get to Leuven while minimizing your ecological footprint and the station is located just 15 minutes from the Grand Place.

 Fairly central on the Belgian rail network, you can be in Leuven in 25 minutes from Brussels, 30 minutes from Liège and Wavre, 40 minutes from Ottignies and 45 minutes from Antwerp.
-For more information or to plan your journey, please visit the SNCB website.
+For more information or to plan your journey, feel free to visit the SNCB website.

 Getting to Leuven by car

 Do you prefer to travel with your own vehicle?
-Leuven is easily accessible by car, however, the historic city center is closed to traffic.
-You will need to park your car in one of the city's paid parking areas.
+Leuven is easily accessible by car, however, the historic center of the city is closed to traffic.
+You will need to park your car in one of the city's paid parking lots.
 You can find all the information on the Visit Leuven website.

 Tourist woman in Leuven